- Also known as:RPC-1063

-- Route of Administration: Oral (0.5 mg or 1 mg daily)
+- Route and Dose of Administration: Oral (0.5 mg or 1 mg daily)

 - Type: Sphingosine-1-phosphate (S1P) receptor modulator; immunomodulator

 - Emerging Treatment for: Relapsing-Remitting Multiple Sclerosis (RRMS)

 - Status: Completed Phase III clinical trial; Extension study ongoing

 Ozanimod (also known as RPC-1063) works by entering the central nervous system (CNS) and binding to specific subtypes (S1P1R and S1P5R) of the sphingosine 1-phosphate (S1P) receptor.
 The S1P receptor is found on the surface of specific immune cells called T cells and B cells that play a role in causing damage to the CNS in MS. By binding to the S1P receptor, ozanimod prevents these harmful immune cells – specifically B cells and T cells – from being activated and released from the lymph nodes and thymus gland into the blood circulation and, hence, the brain and spinal cord.
 Ozanimod is shown to reduce inflammation in animal models of MS.